Learn more about getting your North Carolina real estate license and get exclusive offers

 Once you pass the exam, your license will be issued, and you should receive it within 7-10 days of the license examination date.
 If you fail the exam, you must wait 10 days before you can retake it.

 You have 180 days to pass the license exam after your application is accepted, which should be ample time to study.
 After that time, your application is invalidated, therefore you must restart the application process and pay the fees for the application and background check again.

 Preparation is the key to passing the North Carolina real estate license exam on your first attempt.
-Every time you take the licensing exam you must pay a $56 nonrefundable fee.
+Every time you take both portions of the licensing exam you must pay a $60 nonrefundable fee.
 Having to retake the exam will also delay getting a real estate license.

 Real estate exam study guides and practice tests like the ones included in the Aceable pre-license package are an excellent way to prepare.
 As far as the time it takes, you’ll want to give yourself at least a few weeks to study.
 While you wait on the application to process, it’s the perfect time to start studying for the licensing exam.

 In order to get an active real estate license you need to have a broker act as your sponsor.
 You can have a license without the backing of a real estate broker, but your license will be inactive.

 Finding the right real estate broker can take time.
 It’s something you’ll want to start thinking about before you even begin taking the mandatory real estate courses.
 Square away enough time to interview several brokers over the course of a few weeks to make sure your goals align.